Elbsides/www/2023/index.markdown

 permalink: /2023/
 ---

-This year, due to logistical issues, we will have Elbsides light, a 1/2 day conference.
+This year, due to logistical issues, we will welcome you to Elbsides light, a 1/2 day conference.

 We are currently building a [team](team) and looking for [sponsors](sponsors).

 The computer security community from Hamburg and North Germany will meet on November 17th, 2023 at Haus des Sports, Schäferkampsallee 1 in Hamburg, near U-Schlump station.